Retina Care

 Floaters

 Floaters are usually caused by foreign matter in the vitreous, an eye injury, or an existing eye disease.
 They are small abnormalities in a person’s vision that appear as tiny spots or curvy lines that move with the eye.
-Because they could indicate a more serious condition, it’s important to monitor floaters closely.
+Because they could indicate a more serious condition, monitoring floaters closely is important.
 That being said, they do not adversely affect overall vision themselves.

 Frequently Asked Questions